herndonj/packages-report/README.md

 ## Overview

-The goal of packages-report is to FINISH THIS SENTENCE.
+The goal of packages-report is to report on nature of user installed packages.

 I have 195 add-on packages installed.